-BIDScoin is a user friendly open-source Python application that converts ("coins") source-level (raw) neuroimaging data-sets to nifti/json/tsv data-sets that are organized according to the Brain Imaging Data Structure (BIDS) standard.
-Rather then depending on complex programmatic logic for source data-type identification, BIDScoin uses a mapping approach to identify and convert the source data types into BIDS data types.
-Different runs of source data are identified by their file system properties (e.g. file name or size) and by their attributes (e.g. ProtocolName from the DICOM header).
-Mapping information about how these runs should be converted to BIDS can be pre-specified (e.g. per site) by the user, allowing BIDScoin to make intelligent first suggestions on how to convert the data.
+BIDScoin is a user friendly open-source Python application that converts ("coins") source-level (raw) neuroimaging data-sets to nifti / json / tsv data-sets that are organized according to the Brain Imaging Data Structure (BIDS) standard.
+Rather then depending on complex programmatic logic for source data-type identification, BIDScoin uses a mapping approach to discover the different source data types in your repository and convert them into BIDS data types.
+Different runs of source data are uniquely identified by their file system properties (e.g. file name or size) and by their attributes (e.g. ProtocolName from the DICOM header).
+Mapping information can be pre-specified (e.g. per site), allowing BIDScoin to make intelligent first suggestions on how to classify and convert the data.
 While this command-line procedure exploits all information available on disk, BIDScoin presents a Graphical User Interface (GUI) for researchers to check and edit these mappings - bringing in the missing knowledge that often exists only in their heads.